-The College of Nursing is aware that in response to the COVID-19 pandemic most colleges nationwide are moving to online courses only.
+The College of Nursing is aware that in response to the COVID-19 pandemic most colleges nationwide moved to online courses only.
 For students applying for Summer 2021 admission, we will accept online prerequisite coursework taken through regionally accredited institutions.

 Course Description: Major structural and functional systems of the human body.
 Cells, tissue, bone, muscle, and nervous system.
 Laboratory emphasis on microscopic and gross anatomy.